-Or unleash the unstoppable force of brutalism, which confines itself to simple contrasting colors – and often eschews color entirely!
+Or unleash the unstoppable force of brutalism, which confines itself to simple contrasting colours – and often eschews colour entirely!
 In the end, and as always, it depends on what kind of market you’re aiming at.

 3. Your brand sounds